Rain Experiments for Kids: Flowing Objects

 We gathered objects from around the house.

 We played around by dropping the objects into gutters.
-Some gutters were flat, some gutters on a slight slope.
-Some gutters had a little bit of water, some gutters were filled with water racing down hill.
+Some gutters were flat, and some gutters were on a slight slope.
+Some gutters had a little bit of water, some gutters were filled with water racing downhill.

 Once we had some practice with the objects and the streams, we decided to use what we’d learned and have a little rain experiment.
 We would race our objects down a flowing gutter.
 Big M picked our course and we each picked our players.